-Bank Loans for Doctors
+Bank loans for doctors

 Bank loans are often a great option for private practice doctors because banks will want to work with your business.
 You may find that bank loans have lower interest rates, longer payment terms or other perks.

-If you have a partner, your loan may include a “joint and several” clause, which holds each partner within the practice individually liable for the loan if it goes into default.
+If you have a business partner, your loan may include a “joint and several” clause, which holds each partner within the practice individually liable for the loan if it goes into default.
 Never assume that leaving the practice releases you of that loan obligation.
 You should only choose long-term debt (loan lasting more than one year) for long-term needs.

-Lines of Credit for Doctors
+Lines of credit for doctors

 While a line of credit is flexible, a longer-term loan should be used for anything that requires extended payments, like buying out a medical practice or purchasing real estate property for the practice.
 To avoid hefty interest payments, lines of credit typically should be paid off within a year.

-Small Business Administration (SBA) Loans for Doctors
+Small Business Administration (SBA) loans for doctors

-Loans to medical practices backed by the SBA, a government-backed agency, are on the rise.
+Loans for medical practices backed by the SBA, a government-backed agency, are on the rise.
 The SBA offers several types of lending to small businesses and physician practices.
 These SBA loans can have lower interest rates and longer repayment terms than other loan options, even bank loans.

 For example, if you are borrowing money to purchase a new diagnostic device, you need to show the figures of exactly how much income it will generate and how this will affect your bottom line in the years to come.
 Your personal finances, resume, and ability to manage the practice may also be scrutinized as part of the approval criteria.

 In addition, it can take 90 days or longer to close on your loan.
 Collateral and liability vary depending on which loan product you choose, so it is vital that you read all the fine print regarding what you will be liable for if the loan goes into default.

-For example, some may offer a payment plan that fluctuates with your sales volume or provide a shorter term loan at a lower amount than a bank might be willing to offer.
+For example, some may offer terms that allow your daily or weekly remittances to fluctuate in accordance with your sales volume or provide a shorter time frames to satisfy your financing at a lower amount than a bank might be willing to offer.
 If flexibility and ease are important, alternative lending is a perfect funding solution.